raggnaag/CSCI1300-Development/src/README.txt

 About:
 This is an application to buy boats online.
+In particular you can buy, motorboats and sailboats online, used and new.
+The goal of this App is to make it easier to buy boats, browse other boats, and compare different types and models.

-In particular you can buy, motorboats and sailboats.The interface relates to design principles in class because it uses the grid system/ flex box system we have discussed in class.
+The interface relates to design principles in class because it uses the grid system/ flex box system we have discussed in class.
 The grid is responsive and "flexes: based on browser size.
 In addition I am using a universal typeface, it enforces one design -> same font, text and color scheme throughout the app.